 The Back Garden provides a space for authors who are working on commercial IF, who don't want to compete with other games, whose release schedules don't line up with the festival's timing, or who are working on something cool in an IF-adjacent area.

-Back Garden games must also submit an intent to enter and abide by all other festival guidelines.
+and abide by all other festival guidelines.

 Popularized by Infocom in the early 1980s, the term "interactive fiction" has long held a special meaning for fans of parser-based text adventures.
 The term is often used to mean exclusively this kind of game, as in the scholarly study Twisty Little Passages.

 However, as a delightful, reasonably vague, and eminently multi-purpose term, it's often been reclaimed or reinvented by other communities of digital storytelling.
-Rather than get hung up on tradition, the welcomes any game whose identifying feature is using words to tell an interactive story.
+Rather than get hung up on tradition, the Thing welcomes any game whose identifying feature is using words to tell an interactive story.

 Fine, then, what do we mean by “identifying feature?”
 Essentially, we're talking about games that would still be recognizably the same work if everything other than the text and the way you interact with it were removed.
 For instance, while the classic illustrations for Alice's Adventures in Wonderland are a delightful, recognizable part of the work, most people would agree that a plain-text version from Project Gutenberg is still Alice.
 On the other hand, while the story in Firewatch is mostly told through spoken text, if the visuals and music were removed, it would be a radically different work of art.